 The development of Abstract Art is one of the distinctive features of the 20th Century.
-This module examines the roots of the aspiration to allow 'the object to evaporate like smoke' in European and Russian art, and the establishment of Constructivism as a central force in artistic practice in 20th century art.
-The spiritual, philosophical and social ideas (and ideals) of key artists (such as Malevich, Tatlin, Kandinsky, Mondrian and Klee) are considered in relation to their artistic practice; the work and ideas of American abstractionists are addressed through an examination of legendary figures such as Rothko, Pollock and Stella; discussion of Nicholson, Moore, and de Staël, among others, enables us to think about the response of the British and European artworld to the challenges and opportunities of abstraction and construction.
-Finally, we will explore how contemporary artists make use of this radical tradition.
-Throughout the module we will raise the question of how to make, think about and respond to an art without objects.
+This module examines the roots of the aspiration to allow 'the object to evaporate like smoke' in European and American.
+The spiritual and philosophical and social ideas of key artists (such as Georgiana Houghton, Hilma af Klimt, Wassily Kandinsky and Piet Mondrian are considered in relation to their artistic practice; the work and ideas of American abstractionists are addressed through an examination of legendary figures such as Mark Rothko, Jackson Pollock, Helen Frankenthaler and Agnes Martin.
+Finally, we will explore how contemporary artists make use of this ‘radical tradition’.
+Throughout the module we will raise the question of how to make, think about and respond to an ‘art without objects’.

 Method of assessment

-Seminar presentation (10%)
+Seminar Presentation (10%)

 Fer, Briony.
 On Abstract Art.
-New Haven and London: Yale University Press, 1997. (for more critically advanced students)
+New Haven and London: Yale University Press, 1997.

 Harrison, Charles, and Paul Wood (eds.).
 Art in Theory 1900-2000: An Anthology of Changing Ideas.
-Oxford: Blackwell, 2003
+Oxford: Blackwell, 2003.

 Moszynska, Anna.
 Abstract Art.
 London: Thames and Hudson (World of Art series), 1990.

-2. Gained a knowledge of methodological approaches to the interpretation of non-figurative and non-representational art;
+- Exercise knowledge of methodological approaches to the interpretation of non-figurative and non-representational art;

 - Use an appropriate vocabulary for describing and addressing abstract works.